jmanan088/document-understanding-and-processing/README.md

 # AI-Powered Document Understanding and Processing Pipeline

+**Note that you need docker installed to run the setup as this is a containerized app.**

+This project uses a `python 3.10-slim` docker image.

 ## Installing and Running

-**Note that you need docker installed to run the setup as this is a containerized app.**

 First clone the repository.
 Then read the below text for setup instructions.